 In this paper we assume that the experiment facility has a cylindrical symmetry.
-Therefore, the azimuth angle of $h$ meson in the laboratory reference frame can be set to zero ($\varphi_h=0$).
-The energy $E_N^{lab}$ and direction of the HNL's velocity $(\theta_N^{lab},\varphi_N^{lab})$ in the laboratory reference frame is defined only by six parameters: energy $E_h$ and polar angle $\theta_h$ of $h$ meson in the laboratory reference frame, two angles ($\theta_N^{cm}$ and $\varphi_N^{cm}$), mass $m_N$ and energy $E_N^{cm}$ of the produced HNL in the center-of-mass system of the produced particles (own reference frame of $h$ meson).
+Therefore, the azimuth angle of the $h$ meson in the laboratory reference frame can be set to zero ($\varphi_h=0$).
+The energy $E_N^{lab}$ and the direction of the HNL's velocity $(\theta_N^{lab},\varphi_N^{lab})$ in the laboratory reference frame are defined only by six parameters: the energy $E_h$ and the polar angle $\theta_h$ of the $h$ meson in the laboratory reference frame, the two angles ($\theta_N^{cm}$ and $\varphi_N^{cm}$), the mass $m_N$ and the energy $E_N^{cm}$ of the produced HNL in the center-of-mass system of the produced particles (own reference frame of the $h$ meson).